Please use our A-Z INDEX to navigate this site

 The solution to this problem is obvious and has existed since the time when Professor Porsche was building electric cars in the early 1900's with Jacob Lohner.
 Porsche filed a patent for a battery exchange system when working on the Lohner-Porsche electric cars.

 Not much came of that until 2008 when Shai Agassi started Better Place using the Renault Fluence and battery cartridge swapping.
-This was also short lived because the cars were not able to service themselves.
+This was also short lived because the cars were not able to service themselves and policy makers were flying the red flag.
 Hence, we still have limited ranges on EVs.

 We now have something called fast charge.
 But all battery engineers know that charging a battery quickly reduces its working life.
 And there are nowhere near enough charging points at kerb sides, supermarkets or shopping centers in any event.
 Something that the California Air Resources Board are taking seriously.
 But they do not appear to be looking too closely at the economics of EV ownership as an overall figure in terms of global warming.